-Domain: Range: Ouantification: E33 Linguistic Object E56 Language many to many, necessary (1,n:0,n) Scope note: This property describes the E56 Language of an E33 Linguistic Object.
-Examples: Linguistic Objects are composed in one or more human Languages.
-This property allows these languages to be documented. • the American Declaration of Independence (E33) has language 18th Century English (E56)
+Domain: Range: Quantification: E33 Linguistic Object E56 Language many to many, necessary (1,n:0,n) Scope note: This property describes the instance(s) of E56 Language of an instance of E33 Linguistic Object.
+Examples Linguistic Objects are composed in one or more human Languages.
+This property allows these languages to be documented.
+Examples: • the American Declaration of Independence (E33) has language 18 th Century English (E56)